CARTE-Toronto/carte-website/src/content/training/mitsubishi-ml-bootcamp-2025.md

 - Group exercises to identify high-impact AI use cases within Mitsubishi
 - Discussion of organizational readiness, data strategy, and governance

-The program built on CARTE's technical training, tailored specifically to Mitsubishi's innovation and strategy teams.
+The program built on Carte's technical training, tailored specifically to Mitsubishi's innovation and strategy teams.